achoo-o/achoo-o/README.md

 #### What am I up to?

-- I'm currently working on a new Astro project for a client! 🚀

 - Working through The Odin Project's [Ruby course](https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby) 🎓

 - Deepening my knowledge 🌱